-- Reviewed Asset/Liability Study; Liquidity Analysis; and Asset Allocation - o Revised Alternative Investment and Fixed Income Target Allocation Guidelines - o Revised Investment and Proxy Voting Policies, each adopted by the Board - Reviewed the long-term performance of all current marketable investment managers against their respective benchmarks and renewed their contracts, where appropriate: - Retained two new fixed income managers to replace a terminated fixed income manager and simultaneously rebalanced the fixed income allocation to target - Terminated opportunistic manager - Reviewed and renewed, where appropriate, service provider/other contracts: - Renewed the proxy voting service provider agreement with ISS for an additional two-year period - Renewed the investment consultant agreement with NEPC for an additional twoyear period - Implemented the plan to rebalance the domestic equity portfolio - Implemented the plan to rebalance the fixed income portfolio - Reviewed and discussed the structure of the public markets portfolio - Performed a comprehensive review of all private debt and equity commitments made since the program's restart in 2009 and adopted an annual private debt and equity strategic plan - Continued the expansion of the alternative investments program; New commitments of \$225 million in aggregate were made to four private equity and one private debt investment strategies totaling \$175 million and \$50 million, respectively - Adopted an annual real estate manager investment plan
+- Reviewed capital market expectations and asset allocation in conjunction with a review of the actuarial assumed rate of return (ARR).
+Recommended a revised ARR to Board. - o In June 2020 the Board adopted an ARR of 6.75% (from 7.25%) - Reviewed the long-term performance of all current marketable investment managers against their respective benchmarks and renewed their contracts, where appropriate: - Terminated a non-U.S. equity manager and transferred the assets to the existing developed market non-U.S. equity managers - Reviewed and renewed, where appropriate, service provider/other contracts: - Renewed the trading cost analysis provider agreement with Abel Noser for an additional two-year period - Issued Request For Proposal (RFP) for investment consultant which resulted in a contract with Callan for a five-year period - Completed rebalance of the fixed income portfolio - Reviewed and discussed the structure of the public markets portfolio - Performed a comprehensive review of all private debt and equity commitments made since the program's restart in 2009 and adopted an annual private debt and equity strategic plan

+- Continued the expansion of the alternative investments program; New commitments of \$200 million in aggregate were made to two private equity and one private debt investment strategies totaling \$150 million and \$50 million, respectively - Adopted an annual real estate manager investment plan